nforgeio-actions/inputs/README.md

 Logs workflow inputs.

-It would be nice if GitHub workflows logged their event inputs for debugging purposes but unfortunately this is not supported at this time.
+It would be nice if GitHub workflows logged their event inputs for archival and debugging purposes but unfortunately this is not implemented by GitHub at this time.

 The **input** action is intended as an alternative.
 This simply writes the workflow event inputs to the action output.